cyrusimap/cyrus-imapd/docsrc/imap/download/installation/http/caldav.rst

 This module is designed to use the IANA Time Zone Database data (a.k.a.
 Olson Database) converted to the iCalendar format.

-Cyrus uses `vzic <https://github.com/libical/vzic>`_ to convert IANA formatted data into iCalendar format.
+Cyrus uses a modified `vzic <https://github.com/libical/vzic>`_ to convert IANA formatted data into iCalendar format.
 There is more information on Cyrus vzic in ``tools/vzic/README``.

 The steps to populate the Cyrus ``zoneinfo/`` directory are:

-1. Build the "vzic" utility located in the ``tools/vzic/`` subdirectory of the Cyrus source code.
+1. Build the local "vzic" utility located in the ``tools/vzic/`` subdirectory of the Cyrus source code.
 Run make in the tools/vzic/ subdirectory to build.

 2. Download the latest version of the
    `Time Zone Database data from IANA <http://www.iana.org/time-zones>`_.
-Note you only need the data, not the code.
+Note you only need the **data**, not the code.

 3. Expand the downloaded time zone data into a temporary directory of your choice.